kanthaus/kanthaus.online/user/pages/40.contact/default.en.md

 - address: [Kantstraße 20, 04808 Wurzen, Germany](https://www.openstreetmap.org/search?query=20%20kantstrasse%20wurzen#map=19/51.36711/12.74075&layers=N)
 - bank details: IBAN: DE85 8605 0200 1041 0436 90  BIC: SOLADES1GRM

+## How to get here

+### via train
+From Leipzig main station every hour via RE direction Dresden (17 minutes) or S-Bahn direction Oschatz/Wurzen (37 minutes).
+Ticket (sorted cheap to expensive): Bahncard 25 single ticket, MDV easy go app Hopperticket or just a plain ticket from the ticketing machine or in the S-Bahn.

+### hitchhiking
+A14 direction Dresden to exit Grimma.
+Stay near the exit and hithchike further north to Wurzen.
+You might not be very successful at night.

+A9 exit Großkugel, on the other side of the service station/Mc Donalds there is a foot way to S-Bahn Schkeuditz West (via main station, 1:15h).
+Here the MDV easygo app Hopperticket is much cheaper than a single ticket.

+If you make it into Leipzig, take any other S-Bahn.

+### via car
+A14 to exit Wurzen, B6 to Wurzen.
+At lidl, a bit left and at the memorial 2x right into the Kantstraße.

 ### Imprint
 Information according to § 5 TMG

 Wandel würzen e.V.
 Kantstraße 20
 04808 Wurzen
 Represented by:
 Matthias Larisch, Janina Abels
 Contact:
 Phone: 03425-8527995
 Fax: 03425-8541805
 E-Mail: wandel-wuerzen@kanthaus.online

 Registereintrag:
 Eintragung im Registergericht: Leipzig
 Registernummer: VR 6493

 Responsible for the content following § 55.2 RStV:
 Wandel würzen e.V.
 Kantstraße 20
 04808 Wurzen